Joe-Hsn/Landing-Page-Project/README.md

 - create the navbar with js

-- show/hide the navbar while scrolling BUT I chose to Comment it, becouse it doesn't work well!!! :)
+- show/hide the navbar while scrolling

 - add/reomve active class to Nav

 - add/reomve active class to sections

 - create a "go to top" button

+## Improvements

+- make it responsive

+- add smooth scrolling to "go to top" button

 ## it's wrote using: